 Once accepted, the clerk issues a summons with a court date indicated and an order to show cause directed to the tenant why possession of the property should not be returned to the landlord.
 A tenant can stop the eviction and have the eviction action dismissed if he or she tenders the entire amount due along with court costs before the court date.

-For unlawful detainer actions, once the notice period for noncompliance with the lease or for a holdover has expired and the tenant has not complied, the landlord must submit a sworn Landlord’s Complaint to the appropriate circuit court with a description of the leased property, the nature of the noncompliance and who committed the breach.
+Once the notice period for noncompliance with the lease or for a holdover has expired and the tenant has not complied, the landlord must file a court case called an “Unlawful Detainer Action.”
+The Landlord must submit a sworn Landlord’s Complaint to the appropriate circuit court with a description of the leased property, the nature of the noncompliance, and the name of who committed the breach.
 Once accepted, the clerk will issue a summons.

 Service of Summons